mahaveergurjar/Chatbot/README.md

 - **Copy:** Code copy option.
 - **Position:** App screen position changing option.
 - **Styled Interface:** Displays chat messages visually appealingly.
 - **Dark & Light Theme:** The application uses a dark theme for better readability in low-light environments and a light one provides better visibility in bright environments and creates a clean, minimalistic look that reduces eye strain in well-lit conditions.
-It’s widely preferred for readability during the day..

 ## Installation